 "The fountain belongs further back to avoid where bikes go," she said.

 Several other residents agreed.
 City officials said three more public workshops would be held to gather community input.
-The next workshop is tentatively scheduled for mid-January.
-The City Council is scheduled to discuss the designs in March, with hearings before the Parks and Recreation Commission in March and the Architectural Review Board in April.
+The next workshop would most likely be held in mid-January.
+The City Council is scheduled to discuss the designs in March 2012, with hearings before the Parks and Recreation Commission in March and the Architectural Review Board in April.
 Final council approval is scheduled for May.
 Construction is scheduled for fall or winter 2012.